Understanding your health

 Verified Sources

-Calcific tendinitis in the shoulder
+Calcific tendinitis of the shoulder

 It occurs when one or more of the shoulder tendons are irritated and calcium deposits have formed in the tendons.